computersarecool/willynolan.com/_posts/projects/2017-04-04-power-glove.md

     - p: 'In order to combine the strengths of each version of these modified gloves it was clear I would need to fabricate my own printed circuit board (PCB) with the same form factor as the original Power Glove circuit board.'

-    - p: 'The finished circuit diagram and final board design are shown in the second featured image.
-Once the PCB had been designed and manufactured, adding a bluetooth module, accelerometer (for positional data) and accessing the Power Glove’s built-in bend sensors was a straightforward process.'
+    - p: "The finished circuit diagram and final board design are shown in the second featured image.
+Once the PCB had been designed and manufactured, adding a bluetooth module, accelerometer (for positional data) and accessing the Power Glove's built-in bend sensors was a straightforward process."

     - p: 'The featured video shows an early proof of concept.
 Eventually I used this as a DJ controller and after a few shows was interviewed for the documentary <a href="https://thepowerofglove.com/" class="nobreak">The Power of Glove</a>.'